Matt443/F2-Scrapper/README.md

-# F2-Scrapper
+# F2F3-Scrapper

-A Node.js web scraping tool for extracting data from F2 Website.
+A Node.js web scraping tool for extracting data from F2 Website and F3 Website.

 ## Installation